 s.4, WMD (CPS)O 6.17 It is an offence under section 4 of the Weapons of Mass Destruction (Control of Provision of Services) Ordinance (WMD(CPS)O), Cap.
 526, for a person to provide any services where he believes or suspects, on reasonable grounds, that those services may be connected to WMD proliferation.
 The provision of services is widely defined and includes the lending of money or other provision of financial assistance.
-6.18 FIs may draw reference from a number of sources including relevant designation by overseas authorities, such as the designations made by the US Government under relevant Executive Orders.
-The RA may draw the FI's attention to such designations from time to time.
-All FIs will therefore need to ensure that they should have appropriate system to conduct checks against the relevant list for screening purposes and that this list is up-te-to-date.
-Database mainten ance and screening (customers and payments) 7 6.19 Fls should take measures to ensure compliance with the relevant regulations and legislation on terrorist financing.
-The legal obligations of FIs and those of its staff should be well understood and adequate guidance and training should be provided to the latter.
-FIs are required to establish a policy policies and procedures for combating terrorist financing.
+6.18 Fls may draw reference from a number of sources including relevant designation by overseas authorities, such as the designations made by the US Government under relevant Executive Orders.
+The RA may draw the Fl's attention to such designations from time to time.
+All FIs will therefore need to ensure that they should have appropriate system to conduct checks against the relevant list for screening purposes and that this list is up-to-date.
+Database mainten ance and screening (customers and payments) 6.19 Fls should take measures to ensure compliance with the relevant regulations and legislation on terrorist financing.
+The legal obligations of Fls and those of its staff should be well understood and adequate guidance and training should be provided to the latter.
+Fls are required to establish policies and procedures for combating terrorist financing.
 The systems and mechanisms for identification of suspicious transactions should cover terrorist financing as well as money laundering.
 6.20 It is particularly vital that an FI should be able to identify and report transactions with terrorist suspects and designated parties.
 To this end, the FI should ensure that it maintains a database of names and particulars of terrorist suspects and designated parties which consolidates the various lists that have been made known to it.
 Alternatively, an FI may make arrangements to access to such a database maintained by third party service providers.
 6.21 Fls should ensure that the relevant designations are included in the database.
 Such database should, in particular, include the lists published in the Gazette and those designated under the US Executive Order 13224.
 The database should also be subject to timely update whenever there are changes, and should be made easily accessible by staff for the purpose of identifying suspicious transactions.
-6.22 Comprehensive ongoing screening of an FI's complete customer base is a fundamental internal control to prevent terrorist financing and sanction violations, and should be achieved by: (a) screening-all customers against current terrorist and sanction designations at the establishment of the relationship; and (b) thereafter, as soon as practicable after new terrorist and sanction designations are published by the RAs that these new designations, screening against their entire client base.
-62
+6.22 Comprehensive ongoing screening of an FI's complete customer base is a fundamental internal control to prevent terrorist financing and sanction violations, and should be achieved by: (a) screening customers against current terrorist and sanction designations at the establishment of the relationship; and (b) thereafter, as soon as practicable after new terrorist and sanction designations are published by the RAs that these new designations, screening against their entire client base.

-6.2 Fls need to have some means of screening payment instructions to ensure that proposed payments to designated parties are not made.
+6.23 Fls need to have some means of screening payment instructions to ensure that proposed payments to designated parties are not made.
 Fls should be particularly alert for suspicious wire transfers.
-6.2 Enhanced checks should be conducted before establishing a business relationship or processing a transaction, where possible, if there are circumstances giving rise to suspicion.
-6.2 In order to demonstrate compliance with the provisions of paragraphs 6.22 to 6.24 above, the screening and any results should be documented, or recorded electronically.
-6.2 Where an FI freezes funds under Hong Kong's financial sanctions legislation or where it has suspicions of terrorist financing or sanction violations, it must make a report to the JFIU.
-If an FI suspects that a transaction is terrorist-related, it should also make a report to the JFIU.
+6 6.24 Enhanced checks should be conducted before establishing a business relationship or processing a transaction, where possible, if there are circumstances giving rise to suspicion. • 6.25 In order to demonstrate compliance with the provisions of paragraphs 6.22 to 6.24 above, the screening and any results should be documented, or recorded electronically.
+6.26 If an FI suspects that a transaction is terrorist-related, it should make a report to the JFIU.
 Even if there is no evidence of a direct terrorist connection, the transaction should still be reported to the JFIU if it looks suspicious for other reasons, as it may emerge subsequently that there is a terrorist link.